Dutton1990/fun-top-trumps-battler/README.md

 ## Day 1

 In day 1 of this sprint you are expected to use the pseudo-classical pattern of object creation in order to create your cards, collectors and game objects.
-Remember to think about which properties and methods should belong to each of these different objects.
+Remember to think about which properties and methods should belong to each of these different objects!

 ## Day 2